ningpengtao-coder/gitlab-foss/doc/user/application_security/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-ee/issues/9928) in [GitLab Ultimate](https://about.gitlab.com/pricing) 12.2.

-Merge Request Approvals can be configured to require approval from a member of your security team when a vulnerability would be introduced by a merge request.
+Merge Request Approvals can be configured to require approval from a member of your security team when a vulnerability, or a software license compliance violation would be introduced by a merge request.

 This threshold is defined as `high`, `critical`, or `unknown` severity.
 When any vulnerabilities are present within a merge request, an